 Preserve evidence.
 After sexual violence, do not shower until you have considered whether to have a no-cost forensic sexual assault examination at the hospital, within 96 hours of the assault, and save the clothes you were wearing (unwashed) in a paper or cloth bag.
-After sexual violence, relationship violence, and/or stalking, take photos of any damage or injury and keep communication records.
+After sexual violence, relationship violence, and/or stalking, take photos of any damage or injury and keep communication records and other potential evidence.

 Consider making a report.
 You are encouraged to report what happened to the Title IX Coordinator or a Title IX Deputy Coordinator.
-You can decide how much you would like to participate in any investigation process.
+You can decide whether you want to make a formal complaint, and how much you would like to participate in any investigation process.
 You can also report to another staff or faculty, who will help you and connect you with people who can help like the Title IX Coordinator, Confidential Resources, Student Life, or Public Safety.